CoderDojoSV/scratch-series/week-5/readme.md

 ####8.
 Improve the score system
 That orange box is ugly.
 We can do better<br>
-http://scratch.mit.edu/projects/19060278
+We need to learn about the 'mod' operator to find 'remainders' http://scratch.mit.edu/projects/19060278
 `Topic:math operations`

 ####9.
 Refactoring
 That score logic started to get spread out too much.
 I fixed that.<br>
 The level logic is still spread out too much.
-Fix that.<br>
+You can fix that.<br>
 http://scratch.mit.edu/projects/19073212